CivicaDigital/NodeJsDojo/README.md

 * **check**: `setImmediate()` callbacks are invoked here.
 * **close callbacks**: some close callbacks, e.g. `socket.on('close', ...)`.

+`setImmediate` is designed to execute a script once the current *poll* phase completes. `setTimeout` schedules a script to be run after a minmium threshold in ms has elapsed (note the use of the word minimum; the exact timing is not guaranteed).

 The main advantage to using `setImmediate` over `setTimeout` is `setImmediate` will always be executed before any timers if scheduled within an I/O cycle, independently of how many timers are present.
+So in the previous example, we were reading a file so `setImmediate` was called first in that case.
 It's always recommended to use `setImmediate` if you want something to be executed on the next iteration (*tick*) of the event loop.
 Confusingly enough, there is also a `process.nextTick` method that does not execute on the next iteration of the event loop.
 It is actually processed independently of the phases in the event loop, after the current operation finishes and before the event loop continues - it should be used with caution.

 # Creating a chat application